Last updated 20 May 2022

 Absence of jurisdiction

-This ground exists where a person has made a decision that they have no power to make, or where a decision has been improperly delegated to someone other than the person upon whom the power was conferred in a statute.
+This ground exists under the Judicial Review Act (ss 20(2)(c), 21(2)(c)) where a decision maker has made a decision that they have no power to make, or where a decision has been improperly delegated to someone other than the person upon whom the power was conferred in a statute.

 For purely practical reasons, many government functions are delegated, and the courts recognise this fact of administrative life.
 However, the courts insist that the delegate (the person who actually exercises the power in practice) must be an appropriate person.